rust-lang/rust/src/doc/rustc/src/platform-support/nto-qnx.md

 On QNX 7.0 and 7.1, `io-pkt` is used as network stack by default.
 QNX 7.1 includes the optional network stack `io-sock`.
+QNX 8.0 always uses `io-sock`.
+QNX 8.0 support is currently in development and not tested.

 Adding other architectures that are supported by QNX Neutrino is possible.